 Issues that chiropractic can help with

-As you would expect, chiropractic treatments can help with neck, leg, and back pain, injuries and TMJ (Temporomandibular joint disorder), but they can also help with nerve issues, muscle spasms and internal medicine problems, such as digestive disorders, and recurring and chronic conditions.
+Chiropractic treatments can help with neck, leg, and back pain, injuries and TMJ (Temporomandibular joint disorder), but they can also help with nerve issues, muscle spasms and internal medicine problems, such as digestive disorders, and recurring and chronic conditions.
 It also works as preventative medicine; regular adjustments help maintain healthy joint and spine function.

 B.J.
 Palmer did chiropractic adjustments on animals to make sure that the practice and principle worked for them as well (and he also occasionally treated people’s pets), but chiropractic for animals wasn’t regularly practiced until the 1980s.
 A group in New Jersey – “Options for Animals” – was started to promote both chiropractic and other alternative therapies for animals.
 When the chiropractor in that group faced state charges for practicing chiropractic on animals, the organization asked a veterinarian, Dr. Sharon Willoughby, to take over.
 At the time, Dr. Willoughby was a student at the Palmer College of Chiropractic and was happy to do so.
 In 1986, she taught the first course in equine chiropractic and the veterinarians and chiropractors attending that course formed the American Veterinary Chiropractic Association (AVCA), with Dr. Willoughby as president.